KostasZigo/Employees_table/README.md

 ##  Getting Started

-	Get the project from the repository
+	Get the project from the repository:
 	git clone https://github.com/KostasZigo/Employees_table.git

     Then you have to install npm packages of the application using: